 Selections from this year's outstanding 2017 Visual Artists!

 Deep Ellum Texas Village

 The Deep Ellum Texas Village is a little slice of the local Deep Ellum community within the Festival, right in front of the Main Stage at Malcolm X and Main Street.
 Check out the T-shirt shop with 18 all new hand printed designs from 18 Deep Ellum artists or grab a bite at the Deep Ellum Food Court which showcases a selection of local restaurants, along with locally brewed craft beer from Deep Ellum Brewing Company.
-Have your picture taken at the Photo Van, or in front of the Deep Ellum, Texas neon sign.
+Have your picture taken at the Photo Van, the Chalk My Bus or in front of the Deep Ellum, Texas neon sign.